reab5555/AI-Data-Cleaner/README.md

 <img src="appendix/icon.webp" width=100 height="auto">

 # Data Cleaning and Preparation Tool
 This project focuses on automating the initial steps of data preparation using LLM to provide smart, context-aware data cleaning.
-While it can handle the primary cleaning tasks, its goal is to prepare data for more in-depth and complex transformations downstream.
+While it can handle the primary cleaning tasks, its goal is to prepare small to medium datasets for more in-depth and complex transformations downstream.

 ## Features
 - **Column Header Normalization**: Auto-corrects and standardizes column headers.